ourchitecture/hello-cloud/src/docs/clouds.md

 !!! bug "hello-cloud challenges"

     - Does not work out-of-the-box with monorepos, requiring the use of an unsupported [community user buildpack](https://github.com/lstoll/heroku-buildpack-monorepo).
 Heroku also uses a `git` repository to push code changes.
-Currently, the entire monorepo must be synchronized with the Heroku repo.
+The entire monorepo would have to be synchronized with the Heroku repo.
 As a result, the `heroku` CLI was containerized with just the application code, initializing an empty git repository within (local to) the container and the code files were added and committed.
-This was sufficient to synchronize the application with Heroku.
+This was sufficient to synchronize only the application's code with Heroku.
     - Heroku tooling complains when a "shallow clone" is made (e.g. `git clone --depth=1 ...`); history is required.
 Just like the monorepo problem, containerizing the `heroku` CLI and application code avoid this problem.
-    - .NET Core is not an officially supported language, requiring the use of an unsupported [community user buildpack](https://github.com/jincod/dotnetcore-buildpack).
+    - .NET Core is not an officially supported language, requiring the use of an unsupported [community user buildpack](https://github.com/jincod/dotnetcore-buildpack) (_*[forked to ourchitecture](https://github.com/ourchitecture/dotnetcore-buildpack)_).
 This is odd, considering C# has been in the top lists of programming languages for professional developers for several years.

 ## Technology